Aircraft Information

 > Aircraft Mil Civ Description: Airplane SE Piston

-> Engine Description: single piston
+> Engine Description: Single engine piston

 Aircraft Experience